 A. The first leg is complete.
 The boat, equipment, shipping and other costs was paid for out of pocket by Howard Rice.
 To continue, we are seeking friends, supporters, and hopefully more than a few institutional or corporate donors.

 Q. Has this sort of small boat voyaging live streamed to schools been done before?

 A. Great question.
 Well since we are actually in process doing it then yes!
+We are not aware of any initiative quite like this one.
 The first leg of the journey is complete and the education program proof of concept, is in and the results are thrilled teachers and engaged students.
 To our knowledge, this approach to experiential learning- based on a real small boat voyage and shared utilizing interactive live streaming appears to be unique.

 Q. How can broadcasts be applicable to elementary aged students through high school?

 A. We will schedule and pre announce recommended age groups or applicable to everyone notices with each broadcast and podcast.

 Q. What can my students benefit from being involved in the voyage?

 Through engagement students can reach out from their desks and be directly connected to the world through the voyage of their “Little Ship.
 Teachers can use the voyage in many ways to make required curriculum more relevant.
 The teachable moments offered throughout the voyage can be a great enhancement for teachers striving to meet STEM and STEAM requirements.

 The range of teachable moments is wide and touch on geography, exotic cultures, science and nature, environmental challenges and positive solutions, mathematics through navigation, history, current events and more.
 Best of all the voyage will continue to offer adventure, excitement and inspirational moments.
 Opportunities abound for creative writing, journaling, student-initiated research, letter writing, and artistic expression.